 - Better messages.
+The biggest benefit of marketing automation is the improved targeting of messages (named by 68,5 % of marketers) (Liana Technologies 2017).
 27 % of those that have recently started to use automation, feel that the messages respond to the recipient's needs better.
 You also learn by doing: for those that have used automation for two years, the number is 74% (B2Bmarketing.net & Circle Research 2015).

 - Measurable goals.
 63 % of the respondents felt that one of the best features of marketing automation is that it enables setting measurable goals (Gleanster 2015).

 - Other benefits are the shortening of the sales cycle (23,9 % of respondents) and increased web traffic (21,1 % of respondents) (LinkedIn Technology Marketing Group 2015).

 Marketing automation is used diversely in both B2C and B2B marketing.
 Companies mostly use tactics that are measurable, sales-oriented, targeted and multi-channel.

 The most essential features of marketing automation are: